 Bear in mind, though, it’s not just a matter of getting things done.
 It’s in the way you think (Phil 4:8), in what you say (Ps 19:14) as well as what you do (Col 3:17).
 The idea is that you’re operating in a way where His Name is being stamped on every aspect of your existence, the end result being the kind of overall quality that inspires both admiration as well as interest in what it is that makes you tick (Matt 5:16).

 If your focus is on yourself alone, Scripture says that you’ve received your reward in full and you’re not to expect any kind of eternal prize points (Matt 6:2).
 There’s more to being obedient than simply being passionate in what you do.
-But that shouldn’t resonate as an additional burden.
+But that shouldn’t resonate as a burden.
 Rather, being humble (Lk 14:10; Phil 2:3-4) and gracious (1 Thess 5:16-18) is just another plus being observed by those on the outside looking in.
 Regardless of how you look at it, being obedient to what your King commands results in nothing but good things both here in this life and the one in the hereafter.

 Do you see where this is going?